opsani/servo-harness/README.md

 Optune servo driver for Harness.io

-This driver supports updating the cpu and memory of Kubernetes or Amazon ECS deployments by triggering a harness workflow passing the desired values as parameters
+This driver supports updating the cpu and memory of Kubernetes or Amazon ECS deployments by triggering a harness workflow passing the desired values as parameters.
+It then monitors the status of the workflow until it reaches the SUCCESS state.
+If it reaches the FAILED state, an error will be raised.

 ## Config